What is Leber congenital amaurosis?

 What are the early signs?

 Caregivers may observe that their baby doesn't respond visually.
-Often, children showing early signs of LCA:
+Often, children showing early signs of LCA may exhibit the following:

 - Do not appear to focus on objects.